yohanes-erwin/ann_processor/README.md

 | 10000               | 1.700                   | 2.003                   |
 | 100000              | 16.937                  | 19.223                  |
 | 1000000             | 168.306                 | 192.882                 |

+The greater the number of inferences, the faster HW computation time compared to SW computation time.